Menu Close

 Scripts

-1. Assemble combined, deployable artifacts of your customized scripts
+1. The assemble.zsh script creates combined, deployable artifacts of your customized scripts

-3. Create .plist creates .plist and .mobileconfig, based on your customizations to both reminderDialog.zsh and launchDaemonManagement.zsh
+3. Create .plist creates .plist and .mobileconfig, based on your customizations to reminderDialog.zsh (real-world testing and feedback welcome)

 4. Extension Attributes were created for and tested on Jamf Pro and can most likely be adapted for other MDMs